PromyLOPh/xmclib/XMCLib/examples/XMC4800_series/DAC/DAC_SINE/Readme.txt

 Hardware Setup
 ===============
-XMC4500 Hexagon board / XMC4500 Relax Kit
+XMC4800/XMC4700 Relax Kit
 This example demonstrate two of five DAC configurations.
-It generates an analog sine wave on DAC0 Output and a static analog value on DAC1 Output.
-XMC48  P14.8 (DAC0),  P14.9 (DAC1)
+It generates an analog sine wave on DAC0 Output (P14.8) and a static analog value on DAC1 Output (P14.9).

 How to test the application
 ============================